Home » Symptoms » Dog Symptoms A-Z » Corneal ulcer

 -

-Severe eye discharge: A watery or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
-Purulent inflammatory conditions are often painful and may have significant swelling and redness. discharge may occur from the affected eye, often a sign of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Heavy eye discharge: A watery or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
+Purulent inflammatory conditions are often painful and may have significant swelling and redness. discharge can occur from the affected eye, often a sign of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 -